Managers & Supervisors

 - Discussing what was learned during the project and what can be improved going forward.

 At difficult times, coaching includes confronting poor performance and working through progressive discipline.
-Ask your Employee Relations manager for more information.
+Ask your HR Solutions Partner for more information.